matiov/learn-BTs-from-demo/README.md

 In the learning methods, the BT is represented as a string, e.g. `['s(', 'action1', 'action2', ')']` and then the string is converted in a `py_tree` BT.

 Common behaviors and BT methods are defined in the [behaviors](./behaviors) module.
-Application specific behaviors will be defined in the application's dedicated module, together with the extension of the method `get_node_from_string()`, see for example the structure of the [mobile conveyor](./simulation/mobile_conveyor) simulated task.
+Application specific behaviors will be defined in the application's dedicated module, together with the extension of the method `get_node_from_string()`.

 ## Contents